sassoftware/grafana-esp-plugin/README.md

 ### Install a Released Version of the Plug-in

-An installation script is provided to install the plug-in and configure Grafana.
-The installation script performs the following tasks:
+Installation scripts are provided to install the plug-in and configure Grafana.
+These scripts perform the following tasks:
  * Modifies the Grafana deployment by adding the GF_INSTALL_PLUGINS environment variable to enable Grafana to install the plug-in.
  * Configures a new `grafana.ini` file to enable OAuth authentication.
  * Configures Grafana as an OAuth client with the chosen OAuth provider.
 Users of Grafana are directed to use the OAuth login page.
  * Optionally installs Grafana for you.

-Use the installation script to install the plug-in:

 1. Set the correct Kubernetes configuration file for your environment.
    ```